Remembering the 5 times Granit Xhaka has been sent-off for Arsenal

 But the Switzerland international has a well-known self-destruct button and he isn’t afraid to use it.

-Since moving to England in 2016, Xhaka has been sent off on five occasions, the latest coming in Arsenal’s EFL Cup semi-final at Liverpool – prompting a wave of derision on social media.
+Since moving to England in 2016, Xhaka has been sent off on five occasions, the latest coming in Arsenal’s EFL Cup semi-final at Liverpool back in January.

 We’ve remembered those times Xhaka has been dismissed during his spell at the Emirates.